Step 8: Adding Snippets to a Module and Calculating Travel Cost

 View and Test the Workflow Application in Express View

 Now that your use case is complete, return to your workflow application and Preview it in Express View Express View is how your end-user views you application.
 Express View also lets you preview your applications to test your configuration and view the styling.
-After configuring a module, click Preview in the Module Editor to interact with the module in Express View.
+This is also the view your end-users will see when interacting with your application.
+After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 As you learned, this is an important step for testing your application to ensure it looks and works the way you want.
 First, complete all of the fields on the Employee Information page.
 Because you know your invalid pathway works from testing it in the last use case, enter an employee email address that uses the @unqork.com domain to use the valid workflow path.

 After selecting Next, you arrive on the Employee Travel Information page.
 Look at each field to ensure the information displays correctly.
 Enter airports in the Employee Departure and Arrival Airport fields, along with the Departure and Return Date.
 As you enter these values, your Estimated Cost and Remaining Annual Travel Budget fields adjust in real-time to show the cost and remaining travel budget.